 - 1. Stability.
 Tractor may be unstable.
-It could roll more causing more injury to the victim or potentially roll onto an unwitting first responder. - 2.
-Call 911 as soon as possible, or send someone else to make the 911 call. - 3.
+It could roll more causing more injury to the victim or potentially roll onto an unwitting first responder. - Call 911 as soon as possible, or send someone else to make the 911 call. - 3.
 Is fuel leaking onto the victim or creating a fire hazard? - 4.
 Is the tractor on fire?
-If so, is there a fire extinguisher available? - 5.
+If so, is there a fire extinguisher available that you can safely reach? - 5.
 Is the tractor still running?
 Important to shut the tractor off, but can that be done safely?
 Does the first responder know how to shut the tractor off?
-Pressure on the lower wheel? - 6.
-Even if engine not running and ignition is on and the wheel slips could it be a chance where it has a try to start situation that may make the tractor jump - 7.
-It may not even safe for the individual to get close to the situation, but assess the situation from a safe distance and decide on the best course of action - 8.
+Pressure on the lower wheel? - Even if engine is not running but the ignition is on, tractor could jump from the wheel slipping as it tries to start. - It may not be safe for the individual to get close to the situation, so assess the situation from a safe distance and decide on the best course of action - 8.
 Can you assess the patient?
 Yes.
-Don't want to commit yourself to get under the tractor as well, but are their signs to look for to see if they are breathing?
+Don't commit yourself to getting under the tractor, but look to see if they are breathing?
 Yell to them and see if they respond.
-Victim is yelling/calling for help.
-Is there any movement of the chest? - 9.
-It is important to note that a lot of farmers are not familiar with what's going on with a victim's body and they may think that they should get the tractor off the victim immediately but that may not always be the best thing to do. - 10.
+Is the victim yelling/calling for help.
+Is there any movement of the chest?

+- 9. It is important to note that a lot of farmers/ranchers are not familiar with what's going on with a victim's body and they may think that they should get the tractor off the victim immediately, but that may not always be the best thing to do. - 10.
 Hydraulic hoses/pressure damaged? - 11.
 The bucket in the front may be touching the ground, but is it safe? - 12.
-Think about how the hydraulic system may had suffered some damage during the overturn. - 13.
+Think about how the hydraulic system may have suffered some damage during the overturn. - 13.
 Do you have tools in your possession to help emergency services perform the rescue? - 14.
-You do have a pick-up truck or other vehicle? - 15.
-Hook a chain to the truck and act as an anchor or push the truck up against the tractor to hold it there to stabilize it. - 16.
+Do you have a pick-up truck or other vehicle? - 15.
+Hook a chain to the truck to act as an anchor or push the truck up against the tractor to hold it there to stabilize it. - 16.
 Are there blocks/jacks or other material in the back of the truck that could be used to help stabilize the tractor?

-Maybe you got a better idea of the scene as you got closer and you realize that there is not much you can do, but can provide a much better description to the 911 dispatcher and be able to answer the questions they will have about the incident.
+Maybe you got a better idea of the scene as you got closer and you realize that there is not much you can do, except provide a good description to the 911 dispatcher and answer the questions they will have about the incident.